Eudoh1/Rock-Paper-Scissors/README.md

 ## 📚 Project Description

-This game is played in the browser console using prompts and alerts.
-The human plays against the computer, and the game is played for 5 rounds.
-After 5 rounds, the final winner is announced based on scores.
+This game is now played directly in the browser using interactive buttons and a live score display.
+The human plays against the computer, and the first to reach 5 points wins the game.
+Results and scores are shown on the page.

 ### 👨‍💻 Technologies Used
 - HTML
+- CSS
 - JavaScript

 ### 🎯 Features
+- Play using buttons for Rock, Paper, and Scissors
 - Random computer choice
 - Score tracking
-- Displays round winner and final result in the console
+- Displays round winner and final result on the page
+- Disables buttons when the game ends

 ## 🚀 How to Play
 1. Clone or download the project.
 2. Open `index.html` in your browser.
-3. Open your browser **console** (Right-click → Inspect → Console).
-4. Enter your choice (Rock, Paper, or Scissors) when prompted.
-5. The game runs for 5 rounds and displays the result after each round.
+3. Click the **Rock**, **Paper**, or **Scissors** buttons to play.
+4. The game continues until either you or the computer reaches 5 points.
+5. The winner is displayed on the page.

 ## 📝 Assignment